jmunixusers/presentations/git101/index.md

 # Demo Time

 ---
+# Understanding GitHub security

+GitHub no longer allows plain password use from the command line

+1. Are you on a computer you frequently use?
+    - Yes?
+Use SSH keys
+    - No? ssh to stu, use SSH keys
+    - No?
+Generate a disposable token

+2. Do you already have SSH keys? `ls -l $HOME/.ssh` and look for id files
+    - Yes?
+Cool!
+    - No?
+Time to generate some

+---
+# Disposable "Personal Access" Token

+- Top-right menu -> Settings
+- Developer settings -> Personal Access Token -> Generate Token
+- Note optional, probably just seven days, only check `repo`
+- Click `Generate Token`, then copy that somewhere to use for the rest of this demo
+- No, seriously, paste that somewhere right now.
+You can't get it back and will have to make a new token
+- This is now your password on the command line for the next seven days
+- `git config --global credential.helper store` use carefully, but this can store your token in a plaintext file

+---
+# Generating SSH keys

+- `ssh-keygen -t ed25519 -C "your_email@example.com"`
+- Since you don't already have keys, accept the default file name - `.ssh/id_ed25519`
+- Password is optional depending how much you trust the computer's security.
+You'll be prompted for this password every time you use the key.

+---
+# Uploading SSH keys

+- Cat your public key, either `.ssh/id_ed25519.pub` or `.ssh/id_rsa.pub`
+- No, seriously, do not accidentally give away your private key non-.pub file
+- Top-right menu -> Settings
+- SSH and GPG keys
+- New Key, give it a name, and paste your pub file contents

+---
+# SSH key bonus feature

+- ssh keys can be used to expedite Linux logins
+- Use `ssh-copy-id username@hostname` to copy your local key to a server
+- Check `.ssh/authorized_keys` to see which keys you've already allowed
+- Valid and possibly preferred to have separate keys for server logins vs GitHub

+---
+# About GitHub URLs

+When connecting your local repository to GitHub, there are two types of URLs you can use.

+- If using a token, use `https://github.com` URLs
+- If using ssh keys, use `git@github.com` URLs

+This should make more sense in a few minutes.
+If you change your mind in the future, you can update URLs with `git remote set-url`.

+---
 # Creating a repository on the GitHub website

 Using the + button in the top right corner or the webpage, choose